I am not alone in loathing Richard Epstein’s book — March 6, 2010

 And … that’s about it.
 Our narrator lives in his little room, thinks about his past, and mourns the loss of his wife.
 What’s amazing about this mourning is that it never really sheds any light on his late wife; he’s talking about other people, but he’s really talking about himself.
 Perhaps this is The Point, but this is not a Point in whose company I care to spend 200 pages.

-If [book: The Sea] is supposed to be read for any particular reason, I guess it must be for the language.
+If The Sea is supposed to be read for any particular reason, I guess it must be for the language.
 Banville spends lots of time choosing words.
 The book is about the words more than it’s about what they say.
 Our narrator is a self-described dilettante who writes about art history, so the words often compare things to paintings.
 Grey things, that is; it compares grey things to paintings.
 Grey, grey, grey.
 For 200 pages.

 Some recent, scattered discoveries about Boston bars — February 14, 2010